Regis-LS/FlappyPlane/README.md

 # FlappyPlane
-A simple game inspired by "Flappy Bird"
+A simple game inspired by "Flappy Bird".
+Feel free to see and edit the codes.